ShoutingEagle/blogging_app/README.md

 # blogging_app

+- Learnings

     - Biggest mistake / learing
         Not Planning the project
             UI needs to planned first
             Then the code structure
             And always stick to the plan no matter what, because a small change in UI or feature may cause you to change your entire code (portion of your project)

+    - Make a test route, which will be used to check after deploying the backend